ejordan04/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/vmL0zML.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 When we submitted our ticket for a password reset, this is what the Support Desk Technician sees.
+As you can probably tell, the information we provided as Jane is here.
 </p>
 <br />